Profile

 Editorial standards

 Signal-based, publicly observable claims only.
 No leaked or private data.
-Sources include homepage, pricing page, product docs, changelog, public reviews, and careers signals.
+All analysis drawn from homepage, pricing page, product documentation, changelog, careers, review platforms, and web archive.

 Methodology